hekonsek/terraform-aws-sso/readme.md

 # Terraform module for AWS SSO

-This is module for AWS SSO which assigns SSO group with given name with the given permission set and accounts.
+This is a module for AWS SSO which grants given permission to SSO group and assigns given accounts to it.

 For example the snippet below grants permission `arn:aws:iam::aws:policy/AlexaForBusinessDeviceSetup` to `AlexaUsers` group (created manually in AWS SSO, because there is no AWS API for this operation) and assigns AWS accounts `001000000998` and `001000000999` to that group.